-The syringe volume is important primarily so that it has enough volume to satisfy the user’s application.
+The syringe volume should have enough volume to satisfy the user’s application.
 However, the user should be careful to select a syringe that does not excessively exceed their volume requirements.

-Typically, syringes have approximately a 1% error in volume for glass syringes (about 5% error for plastic syringes).
-This means that users should select the smallest syringe possible for their application that still allows.
-For example, a 50-mL syringe would have about a 0.5 mL error in volume, which would be problematic for any user intending to transfer only 1 mL of fluid because the actual volume dispensed could range from 0.5 to 1.5 mL.
+Syringes have approximately an 1% error in volume for glass syringes (about 5% error for plastic syringes).
+This means that users should select the smallest syringe possible for their application that allows.
+For example, using a 50-mL syringe to transfer 1 mL of fluid would have about a 0.5 mL error in volume, which would be problematic because the actual volume dispensed could range from 0.5 to 1.5 mL.

-The size of the cap of the syringe plunger must be considered for applications that require syringe withdrawal.
+The size of the syringe plunger cap must be considered for applications that require syringe withdrawal.
 During withdrawal, the syringe cap must be secured by a bracket on the pusher block of the syringe pump.
-The brackets on Chemyx syringe pumps try to accommodate a wide variety of syringe sizes with different plunger cap sizes.
+The brackets on Chemyx syringe pumps accommodate a wide variety of syringe sizes with different plunger cap sizes.
 In some rare cases, very small syringes or very large syringes may not have plunger caps that will fit within the bracket.

 The size of the flange is important for the stability of the syringe on the syringe pump.
 The flange should be large enough that when it is pressed against the syringe holder block, it will help prevent the syringe from moving forward when the plunger is being pushed.
 On syringe pumps that can withdraw, the flange should be large enough that the flange bracket can clamp on to it.

-The needle or tubing system connected to the tip/termination of the syringe can have a significant effect on the use of syringe pump.
-The needle or tubing can often restrict the flow of the fluid which may cause enough back pressure to cause the syringe pump to stall.
-In general, to minimize the amount of back pressure, a larger inner diameter and/or shorter length tubing should be utilized when possible.
+The needle or tubing system connected to the tip/termination of the syringe can often restrict the flow of the fluid which may cause enough back pressure to result in the syringe pump stalling.
+To minimize the amount of back pressure, a larger inner diameter and/or shorter length tubing should be utilized when possible.

 The type of material used for the syringe can have an effect on the user’s application as well as the use of the syringe pump.

 Plastic syringes are an inexpensive, disposable option that typically comes sterile out of the box.
 Typically, these syringes come with either a full plastic plunger tip or a rubber plunger tip.
-The rubber plunger syringe tip type is often a better option to minimize fluids leaking past the plunger.
+The rubber plunger syringe tip type is the better option to minimize fluids leaking past the plunger.

 However, plastic syringes do have a couple of significant drawbacks.
 Plastic syringe plungers and barrels have some flex under pressure which leads to volume inaccuracies as high as 5%.
 Additionally, rubber-tipped plungers tend to absorb some organic solvents such as DMSO.

 Glass syringes are the most common type of syringe used with a syringe pump.
-Glass syringes are typically compatible with most applications, reusable for multiple applications, and more accurate than most syringe types.
-The plunger of a glass syringe can be made of only ground glass, glass with a Teflon syringe tip type, metal-only, or metal with a Teflon tip.
+Glass syringes are reusable, compatible with most applications, and more accurate than most syringe types.
+The plunger of a glass syringe can be made of ground glass, glass with a Teflon syringe tip type, metal-only, or metal with a Teflon tip.

-A ground glass plunger is typically the cheapest option, but it can suffer from leakage of fluid past the plunger which may lead to volume inaccuracies.
+A ground glass plunger is typically the cheapest option, but it can suffer from leakage of fluid past the plunger leading to volume inaccuracies.
 Additionally, some chemicals may cause the ground glass to fuse rendering the syringe useless.

-The other types of syringe plungers tend to lead to syringes that are the most accurate with minimal leakage (some are even air-tight).
-The decision to use one type over the other usually depends on the compatibility of the fluid with the syringe plunger type.
-Usually, the biggest downside for these syringes is the cost, which is significantly greater than most syringes.
+The other types of syringe plungers lead to syringes that are the most accurate with minimal leakage (some are even air-tight).
+The decision to use one type over the other depends on the compatibility of the fluid with the syringe plunger type.
+The biggest downside for these syringes is the cost, which is significantly greater than most syringes.

 Stainless steel syringes are the most durable syringe available.
 These syringes are primarily used for high-pressure dosing applications that would cause a glass or plastic syringe to burst.
-While having an accuracy similar to glass syringes, they do not typically come in sizes much smaller than 5 mL, which minimizes their application for smaller scale use cases.
-Additionally, steel syringes are typically expensive and not as easy to use as other syringes because they are not transparent, making loading and removing air bubbles a little more challenging.
+While having an accuracy similar to glass syringes, they do not typically come in sizes much smaller than 5 mL, which minimizes their application for smaller scale use.
+Stainless steel syringes are more expensive and not as easy to use as other syringes because they are not transparent, making loading and removing air bubbles more challenging.